 Once self-service information is fully updated, push messaging comes into play.
 This should obviously be a smaller piece of your communication strategy—no one wants constant message notifications—but when used sparingly, it’s an extremely effective tool for communicating with guests and increasing revenue from on-property amenities.
 Send personalized messages with relevant offers and information at key points during their stay, like a dining message as dinner time approaches.
 The options are limitless, but the tailoring is key.
 Accurately predicting what guests want, and when they want it, leads to exceptional guest experiences and satisfaction scores.
 And that’s the goal.

 Here’s the bottom line: you don’t want to overwhelm guests, but it’s never been more important to ensure they’re in the loop every step of the way.
 This summer’s hotel stays will usher in a new era of travel, unlike anything guests have experienced in the past.
 They’ll need—and appreciate—any extra guidance you give them.

 Technology enables communication touchpoints during every part of their stay, so they’re never far from information or staff help, even if they’re uncomfortable with physical interactions.
 That leads to great guest experiences and great reviews, exactly what you’ll need to increase confidence in hotel safety and lift booking numbers.

-Ready to learn how you can communicate well with guests at every step of their journey?
+Ready to learn how you can communicate well with guests at every step of their journey and increase satisfaction?
 Request a demo of the industry-leading INTELITY platform.